The short version: “based off of” is slang. Use “based on” instead.

 When I first started noticing the phrase “based off of” in student papers, I thought it was just a careless typo.
 But I’ve noticed it more and more in online writing and in casual speech.
 (UPDATE — by 2020, I see this phrase frequently in formal student papers.)

-The phrase “based on” means exactly what users of “based off of” think they are saying, but if a thing is “off of” of something, it’s not on a base, so “based off of” makes no sense.
+The phrase “based on” means exactly what users of “based off of” think they are saying, but if a thing is “off of” something, it’s not on a base, so “based off of” makes no sense.

 Because many of my own students who are training to be teachers use “based off of,” I suspect in another generation only the most linguistically conservative will bother to notice, much less correct, this usage.
 I shall, however, continue to flag it as incorrect.